OfflineHQ/shopify-unlock/README.md

 - [Resources](#resources)
 - [License](#license)

+## ✨ Features

+- 👛 **Web3 Wallet Integration**: Seamlessly connect via a web3 wallet using **Cometh Connect** for Single Sign-On (SSO), enabling smooth and secure wallet-based authentication.
+- 🎯 **Dynamic Campaign Content Display**: Automatically fetch and showcase campaign-specific content—like text and images—tailored to users based on their engagement and wallet status.
+- 🎨 **Customizable UI**: Enjoy a responsive and dynamic interface that adapts according to settings from the **Theme Block Extension**, fully integrated into Shopify product pages.
+- 🔑 **Consistent Passkey/Wallet Access**: Maintain uninterrupted access to your user's passkey wallet across all "Offline Gate" integrations, ensuring a unified and seamless experience across platforms.
+- 🌐 **Multi-Language Support**: Engage a global audience with support for multiple languages, providing localized experiences for users around the world.

 ## Overview

 **Shopify Unlock (Offline Unlock)** is a **Remix** app that plays a critical role in the Shopify integration within the Offline ecosystem.
 It is deployed on **Render.com** and serves as a key interface for handling user interactions related to web3 wallet connections and campaign content delivery within Shopify stores.

-### Main Features

-- **Web3 Wallet Integration**: Utilizes **Cometh Connect** for Single Sign-On (SSO), enabling users to connect via a web3 wallet for seamless wallet-based authentication.
-- **Campaign Content Display**: Fetches and displays campaign-specific content, such as text and images, to users based on their engagement and wallet status.
-- **Customizable UI**: Adapts dynamically according to the settings provided by the **Theme Block Extension**, integrated into Shopify product pages.
-- **Passkey/Wallet Access**: Ensures consistent access to the user's passkey or wallet across all "Offline Gate" integrations, providing a unified experience across platforms.

 ## Relationship to the Marketplace Repository